8 Motivation Tips to Finish Tax Season Strong

 - Tools for the Trade.
 I equip my office with special things during tax season.
 For example, I have a Mickey Mouse card holder.
 Mickey is sitting behind a desk on a chair with a stack of paper on his desk.
 I have an Eight Ball, so if clients ask me a question that cannot be answered logically, I just go for the ball or ask them to do so.
 I have several First Pencils – you know, the big fat wooden ones?
 I tell the client I am ready to get down to business!
 I rotate my nice writing instruments during tax season.
 I also have a bunch of Hello Kitty mechanical pencils.
 I routinely will do work with them.
 They always bring a smile to my face because I have a daughter named Cat and we traveled to many Hello Kitty stores when she was growing up.

-- Planning for after April 15, er 18 (for 2017, yes it is April 18).
+- Planning for after April 15.
 I find that I do better in tax season if I have some activities and events that I can do some thinking about, such as skiing in May and June, backpacking in Yosemite in the spring or early summer (the Falls should be magnificent!), and bicycling in late summer.
 With this kind of smorgasbord, it will give me some time while tax returns are printing, or between tax appointments, to take a break and think about something very different.

 - And, the walk home.
 By late March and into April, I will limit my long evenings to two nights a week, usually Tuesdays and Thursdays, but it can be 11 p.m. or later.
 The four-lane street in front of my office will have almost no cars at that time of night.
 I can hear the Walmart truck, or a fuel truck, from 10 blocks away, barreling down the street at 50 mph or more in a 35 mph zone.
 I walk a block and then turn onto my street.
 Even though I live in Greater Los Angeles, my street does not have sidewalks or street lights.
 It always reminds me of growing up in Iowa, which was more rural.
 I will walk the half mile or so on my street in complete solitude.
 The stars and moon provide the light for my walk.
 No one is driving at that time of night.
 I get to my front gate and smile.
 This is the work and career that I have chosen.
 Sure, the hours are crazy, and there is some tension, but all in all, it is a good life.